busypeoples/busypeoples.github.io/_posts/2015-02-09-thinking-in-components-angular-js.markdown

 ```

-By using the _controllerAs_ and the _bindToController_ features in the directive definition we now have to write _ctrl.items_ not simply _items_ inside the template.
+By using the _controllerAs_ and the _bindToController_ features in the directive definition we now have to write _ctrl.items_ not just _items_ inside the template.
 The items list views displays a title and converts a given set of items to single row **item directives**.

 The main HTML looks like this: